nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your computer.
 You can view an installation guide [here](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W12-4/tp/releases/tag/v1.3).
+2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W12-4/tp/releases/tag/v1.5).

-1. Copy the file to the folder you want to use as the _home folder_ for your TalentHub.
+3. Copy the file to the folder you want to use as the _home folder_ for your TalentHub.

-1. Open a command terminal, `cd` to change directory to the folder your TalentHub is in, and use the `java -jar talenthub.jar` command to run the application.<br>
+4. Open a command terminal, `cd` to change directory to the folder your TalentHub is in, and use the `java -jar talenthub.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    - `list person` : Lists all persons.

    - `add person n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to TalentHub.

-   - `delete person 3` : Deletes the 3rd person shown in the current list.
+   - `delete person 3` : Deletes the 3rd person shown in the current list after receiving confirmation from you.

-   - `clear all` : Deletes all events and persons.
+   - `clear all` : Deletes all events and persons after receiving confirmation from you.

    - `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 ---